Local COVID alert level nearing red

 “That means our rate of positivity is increasing, that means we have more community spread,” Elkhart County Health Department spokesperson Melanie Sizemore said.

-Elkhart County has reached a unique individual positive test rate of 21% in the seven-day average, which is 10 points higher than a month ago and nearing the all-time high of 22.3%, which was set on April 14.
+Elkhart County has reached a unique individual positive test rate of 21 percent in the seven-day average, which is 10 points higher than a month ago and nearing the all-time high of 22.3 percent, which was set on April 14.

-What kept the county from moving to red this week was the seven-day average positive test rate for all tests, not individuals, which was at 10.13% and would need to reach 15% before the alert level changes.
-That particular rate has not been above 15% in the seven-day average since April, but according to Sizemore, the ECHD expects it to happen again.
+What kept the county from moving to red this week was the seven-day average positive test rate for all tests, not individuals, which was at 10.13 percent and would need to reach 15 percent before the alert level changes.
+That particular rate has not been above 15 percent in the seven-day average since April, but according to Sizemore, the ECHD expects it to happen again.

 “We’re that close.
 And without people taking this seriously and doing what they need to do for the community, we’re not going to see significant change,” Sizemore said.